akshat-creator/robot_localization/README.md

 # Robot Localization - Particle Filter Implementation

-**Authors**: Akshat Jain, Tabitha Davidson, Owen Himsworth **Course**: Computational Robotics, Olin College
+**Authors**: Akshat Jain, Tabitha Davison, Owen Himsworth **Course**: Computational Robotics, Olin College

 ---

 ## Project Goal

-The goal of this project was to implement a Particle Filter to localize a moving robot on a known map using LiDAR and odometry data.
+This project implements a particle filter algorithm to estimate a robot’s position within a known map.
-Our particle filter estimates the robot’s position and orientation by maintaining a cloud of weighted hypotheses (particles), updating them over time as sensor data is received.
+Our system maintains a cloud of weighted particles representing possible robot locations and then uses Lidar sensor measurements to iteratively predict, correct and resample estimates of position and orientation until we have successfully converged on the Neato's position.

 We tested our algorithm in simulation and using recorded bag files of the MAC 1st floor.

 ### Key Objectives: